 \section{Abstract}

 The `value' of infinite horizon risk-sensitive control is the principal eigenvalue of a certain positive operator.
-This facilitates the use of Chang's extension of the Collatz--Weilandt formula to derive a variational characterization thereof.
-For the uncontrolled case, this reduces to the Donsker--Varadhan functional.
+For the case of compact domain, Chang has built upon a nonlinear version of the Krein--Rutman theorem to give a 'min-max' characterization of this eigenvalue which may be viewed as a generalization of the classical Collatz--Wielandt formula for the Perron--Frobenius eigenvalue of a non-negative irreducible matrix.
+We apply this formula to the Nisio semi group associated with risk-sensitive control and derive a variation all characterization of the optimal risk-sensitive cost.
+For the linear, i.e., uncontrolled case, this is seen to reduce to the celebrated Donsker-Varadhan formula for principal eigenvalue of a second order elliptic operator.

 \textit{MSC 2010 subject classifications:} Primary 60J60, Secondary 60F10, 93E20